Open-Cascade-SAS/OCCT/dox/upgrade/upgrade.md

 @section upgrade_occt770 Upgrade to OCCT 7.7.0

+Building OCCT now requires C++11-compliant compiler, so that some legacy compilers (Visual Studio 2010 and 2012) are no more supported.
+It is recommended using Visual Studio 2015 or newer for building OCCT on Windows platform.

 @subsection upgrade_occt770_parallel_flag_removed Removed parameter theIsParallel from Put/Compute/Perform

 theIsParallel parameter has been removed from Put/Compute/Perform from the next classes: